-Dr. Janet Secor graduated from Fort Dodge Senior High, received her M.A.
-Degree in Spanish at the University of Northern Iowa, and her D.O.
-Degree at the College of Osteopathic Medicine and Surgery in Des Moines.
-She began practice as a business partner of Sara Sutton, D.O. for 6 years, and then was in solo practice for 5 years.
-Dr. Secor joined Trimark Family Practice group for around 15 years, then joined Community Health Center of Fort Dodge and retired from office practice in July of 2014.
-Dr. Secor still visits nursing homes, and does occasional house calls and serves as the Medical Director of CHCFD.
+Dr. Janet Secor graduated from Fort Dodge Senior High, received her master’s degree in Spanish at the University of Northern Iowa, and her D.O. degree at the College of Osteopathic Medicine and Surgery in Des Moines.
+She began practice as a business partner of Sara Sutton, D.O. for six years, and then was in solo practice for five years.
+Dr. Secor joined Trimark Family Practice Group for around 15 years, then joined Community Health Center of Fort Dodge and retired from office practice in July of 2014.
+Dr. Secor still visits nursing homes, does occasional house calls, and serves as the Medical Director of CHCFD.
 Her hobbies include gardening, bicycling, singing, history, and camping, along with various community activities.

 Lisa Chase, ARNP

-Karli graduated from the Iowa Central Dental Hygiene program in May, 2014 and has worked as a hygienist at the Community Health Center since August of the same year.
+Karli graduated from the Iowa Central Dental Hygiene program in May, 2014 and has worked as a hygienist at the Community Health Center of Fort Dodge since August of the same year.
 She was recently married in July, 2017.
-She and her husband enjoy all things active including Crossfit, kayaking, biking, and walking their dog, Copper.
+She and her husband enjoy all things active, including CrossFit, kayaking, biking, and walking their dog, Copper.
 Karli also enjoys supporting her husband as coach of the Webster City Lynx football team and attending Iowa games in the fall with friends and family.

 Jennifer Zigrang, ARNP